Goldorion/Fabric-Generator-MCreator/README.md

 ## Important Information

-- Make sure you use MCreator 2026.2 1st snapshot
+- Make sure you use MCreator 2026.2 prelease
-- **You will most certainly encounter many build errors and/or bugs.
-Please report them on GitHub**
-- **THIS IS NOT A VERSION MADE FOR PRODUCTION.
-PLEASE USE FOR TESTING PURPOSES ONLY**
 - Back up your workspace before updating to a newer version of the plugin.
 - Mods will also require [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) to function properly, so when you want to play your mod, make sure you have Fabric API.